-Normally, the applications in the CSD System suite that have 3D visualisers - e.g. Mercury or Hermes - require a computer with hardware 3D acceleration.
-However, there are some usage scenarios where hardware 3D acceleration is unavailable or causes problems - e.g. when using the CSD System software through a Remote Desktop connection or in a virtual machine, or on older hardware or graphics drivers that do not support OpenGL 2.1.
+Normally, the applications in the CSD Portfolio suite that have 3D visualisers - e.g. Mercury or Hermes - require a computer with hardware 3D acceleration.
+However, there are some usage scenarios where hardware 3D acceleration is unavailable or causes problems - e.g. when using the CSD Portfolio software through a Remote Desktop connection or in a virtual machine, or on older hardware or graphics drivers that do not support OpenGL 2.1.

 In these usage scenarios, a variety of issues can occur, from the software performing very poorly to just simply crashing once it tries to draw the 3D view.
 While we don't generally support all of these situations (such as running over a Remote Desktop connection or X11 Forwarding on Linux), it is possible to disable the use of 3D hardware and force a fallback to software-driven 3D display which can fix these problems.